 After the defeat, when Nonnius said that they ought still to have hope since there were seven eagles [legionary standards] left in Pompey’s camp, Cicero replied, »Excellent advice, if only we were fighting against jackdaws.« (Cicero 38.7)

 Obviously, the examples could go on.
 But it should be already clear that »summons« and »wit« are staple ingredients of the Plutarchan biographical portrayal and, by the same token, of the heroic biographical paradigm that W&P imputes to Plutarch.
-Notwithstanding the absence of explicit quotations of apophthegms from the Lives in Tolstoy’s novel, these speech acts are highly relevant as a cumulative extratextual hypotext and target for the Tolstoyan cross-examination.
+Notwithstanding the absence of explicit quotations of apophthegms from the Lives in Tolstoy’s novel, these speech acts are relevant as a cumulative extratextual hypotext and target for the Tolstoyan cross-examination.
 It is also apparent that Tolstoy ascribes to his characters a strongly unified reading of Plutarch’s Lives (»Plutarch’s men«: Epilogue 1.16; »as Plutarch speaks of the ancients«: III.2.6); there is no attempt in W&P to differentiate between the Plutarchan biographees, who are of course not all heroic in the same way, nor invariably praiseworthy.

 How to Ruin a Heroic Apophthegm